About

 So that computers can use those versions to guide humans through the legislation, but also to check the drafts for inconsistencies or unexpected effects.

-A diagram showing the if-this-then-that structure of a piece of legislation
+A diagram showing the if-this-then-that structure of a piece of legislation L4 visualiser showing yes-no colours, and-or-not paths, and unfolding definitions

 How can we do that?